math-ferreira/jugtours-angular/README.md

 ## Learnings and Improvements

 This project was instrumental in understanding how to use Angular JS and starting from scratch.
 The repository contains valuable insights, good practices, and the necessary files to handle different aspects of the frontend development process.
 Feel free to explore, modify, and improve as needed.

-## Contributing

-If you would like to contribute to the JugTours frontend project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License